Harachili/Harachili.github.io/content/projects/epidemiologicalsimulator.md

 <br></br>

-This is my first project: a simulator for epidemies!
+This is my first uploaded project: a simulator for epidemies!

 To see all the files with classes and comments in Italian go visit [here](https://github.com/Harachili/simulatore_epidemiologico).